JoshCap20/websocket-multiplayer-tank-game/README.md

 # Multiplayer Tank Game
-A simple multiplayer tank game built using Node.JS, JavaScript, Canvas, and WebSockets.
+A simple, fast-paced, multiplayer tank game built using Node.js and JavaScript that runs in your browser.
+The game employs the HTML5 Canvas API for smooth and responsive rendering of 2D graphics and utilizes WebSockets to establish real-time communication between clients and the server.

 ## Features
 - Real-time multiplayer gameplay